helgoboss/helgobox/doc/user-guide.md

 - **Learn:** Starts or stops learning the source of this mapping.
 - **Category:** Lets you choose the source category.
+    - **None:** A special kind of source that will never emit any events.
+It's intended to be used on mappings which are not supposed to be controlled directly but only via *group interaction* (see section [Tuning](#tuning)).
     - **MIDI:** Incoming MIDI events.
     - **OSC:** Incoming OSC events.
     - **Virtual:** Invocations of virtual control elements (coming from virtual controller mappings).
 This source